Desk with Laptop, Calculator, Files and small model of house with epc colours

 Also if you are purchasing a house, enquire whether such documentation is availabe from the vendor, particularly if the property was contructed prior to 1983 and there are no cavity fill holes visible.

-Otherwise, if documentary evidence is still required, it may be possible in the case of a wall that has been rendered or re-pointed for documentation to be provided by such persons as a chartered surveyor.
-This could be via invasive inspection of the wall, which could then be presented to an energy Asessor as documentary evidence when conducting an EPC assessment.
+As a last resort, in the case of a wall that has been rendered or re-pointed, you could potentially obtain documentation via someone suitably qualified, conducting an invasive inspection of the wall.
+This could then be presented to an energy Asessor as documentary evidence when conducting an EPC assessment.

 Click here to return to our 'Improve Your EPC' main page, and see if there is another way you could improve your EPC rating.